makerspace

 3. Determine if the issue is persistent or intermittent.
 Try to localize the conditions that cause it.
 This is the fastest way to get to an answer.

-Print comes loose from the bed during print, causing either spaghetti or a plastic tumor to grow on your extruder.
+Print comes loose from the bed during printing, causing either spaghetti or a plastic tumour to grow on your extruder.
 Common causes:

-4. Model has small footprint on the bed.
-Add BRIM in your slicer if the model has a flat bottom, and/or a RAFT if it has a curved bottom.
+2. Model has small footprint on the bed - Add BRIM in your slicer if the model has a flat bottom, and/or a RAFT if it has a curved bottom.

-5. A part of the print has “curled” up and caught on the nozzle or PINDA sensor.
-Look at supports in the slicer, increase bed temperature, use an enclosure to keep the part warmer and reduce drafts.
+3. A part of the print has “curled” up and caught on the nozzle - Look at supports or a BRIM in the slicer, and consider increasing bed temperature.

 Extruder stops extruding filament.
 (Works for a while then stops) Common causes:

-2. Filament spool is not free to turn creating intermittent friction or binding.
-(Or filament is not wound well on the roll).
-Fix filament holder.
-Consider alternate designs on Thingiverse.
+1. Filament spool is not free to turn creating intermittent friction or binding.
+(Or filament is not wound well on the roll - some cheeper brands or re-fillable filament spools are prone to tangling).

 Bad surface quality on the final prints.
-(The MK2(S) can do very nice surfaces).
 Common causes:

 Print suddenly shifts in X or Y and keeps printing.
 Common causes: